Khadija Ismayilova

 Ismayilova has been targeted by Ilham Aliyev's authoritarian regime in Azerbaijan for her reporting on financial corruption among Azerbaijan's ruling elite.
 In December 2014, Ismayilova was arrested on charges of incitement to suicide, a charge widely criticized by human rights organizations as ludicrous.
 On 1 September 2015, Ismayilova was sentenced to seven and a half years in prison under charges of embezzlement and tax evasion.
 On 25 May 2016, the Azerbaijani supreme court ordered Ismayilova released on probation.
 In December 2017, Ismayilova received the Right Livelihood Award, often referred to as "Alternative Nobel Prize", "for her courage and tenacity in exposing corruption at the highest levels of government through outstanding investigative journalism in the name of transparency and accountability."
 Ismayilova was not allowed to travel from Azerbaijan to Sweden to receive the award.

 Early life and education

 Khadija Ismayilova was born in Baku.
 She has stated that she experienced a happy childhood, learning to swim in the Caspian Sea.
 She grew up during the Cold War and experienced the national liberation during her youth, culminating in war.
-She attended Baku School #135 and graduated in 1992, when Azerbaijan became independent from the Soviet Union.
+She attended Baku School #135 and graduated in 1992, when Azerbaijan became independent of the Soviet Union.
 She graduated from the Baku State University with a degree in philology in 1997.